 Key features of the Table saw

 The size of the horsepower determines the cutting power.
 Bench saws are compatible with the 3/4hp to 1.5hp, and they cut up to 5/8 inch thick material.
-Large table saws have 2hp to 5hp motors.
-The cabinet table saw is compatible with the 5hp motor.
+Large table saws have 2hp to 5hp motors, and the cabinet table saw is compatible with the 5hp motor.
 The Dewalt 10inch table saw has a 15A high torque motor powerful enough to cut through treated hardwoods.

 When manufacturers are naming a table saw, they are after the blade size.
 Table saws come with circular blades, and the 10inch is the standard blade.
 The blade is adjustable depending on the material you are working on.
 The Dewalt 10inch table saw uses a 10inch tooth carbide blade that makes fast and smooth cuts.

-The type of cut depends on the width of the blade.
-Shallow cuts attract wider blades.
-A 10inch blade can make a deep cut of up to 3.5inches.
-A 12inch table saw makes a deep cut of up to 4inches.
+The type of cut depends on the width of the blade, and shallow cuts attract wider blades.
+A 10-inch blade can make a deep cut of up to 3.5 inches, and a 12-inch table saw makes a deep cut of up to 4inches.

-The fence is the adjustable guide of the saw.
-It makes your material stay in place.
-The T-square is the standard fence and specialty fences have a micro-adjust feature.
-The Vega U26 Table saw has the micro-adjustment table support.
+The fence is the adjustable guide of the saw, and it makes your material stay in place.
+The T-square is the standard fence, and specialty fences have a micro-adjust feature.
+The Vega U26 Table saw has micro-adjustment table support.
 You are allowed to fine-tune the measurements of the cut.

 The rip capacity ranges from 18iches for the entry-level saws up to 60inches for high-end saws.
 I recommend a table saw that rips materials with accuracy.
 However, it also depends on the ideal materials you will be working on.